yezero/sandstorm/docs/administering/reverse-proxy.md

 BIND_IP=127.0.0.1
 ```

-Then, **configure Sandstorm to use your new base URL and wildcard host.** Here is an example pair of
+Then, **configure Thurly to use your new base URL and wildcard host.** Here is an example pair of
-lines from `/opt/sandstorm/sandstorm.conf` for a Sandstorm server that would be accessed by visiting
+lines from `/opt/sandstorm/sandstorm.conf` for a Thurly server that would be accessed by visiting
 `example.com` over HTTPS.

 ```